Occasional blemishes or spots related to stress

 3. Apply Regulating Cream to whole face to regulate bacteria and to prevent future blemishes.

-4. Take Acne & Stress food supplement (3 capsules in 1 go) to replenish shortages of antioxidants and minerals.
+4. Take Skin & Stress food supplement (3 capsules at once) to replenish shortages of antioxidants and minerals.

 Note: if your acne is more than 1-3 spots, add the Multilayer Serum to the routine between the Vitamin C Serum in oil and the Regulating Cream.